Eulerian Spaces: Eulerian Decompositions of One-Dimensional Peano Continua

-Clearly, by construction and property \ref{arrange2}, $\script{U}'$ is a finite decomposition of $X$ into edge-disjoint standard Peano subgraphs each satisfying the even-cut condition.
-To see the first bullet point, note that by \ref{arrange1}, $U' \subset U$ and so every component of $U'$ is contained in a component of $U$, which by construction was almost contained in $[0,\frac23] \times [0,1] \times [0,1]$.
+Clearly, by construction and property \ref{arrange2}, $\script{U}'=\Set{X_1,\ldots,X_s}$ is a finite decomposition of $X$ into edge-disjoint Peano subcontinua $X_i$ each satisfying the even-cut condition; {in particular, by Lemma~\ref{lem_EvenCutImpliesStandard} and Corollary~\ref{cor_EvencutImpliesCombAligned} we may assume that they are standard and combinatorially aligned in $(X{:}V)$}.